Bone broth is nothing new, simple, and yet packed with health benefits. Maybe that’s why it’s so trendy.

 Although our ancestors once didn’t know precisely why bone broth was so good for them, today, we can scientifically prove the benefits of bone broth for anybody’s health.

-Because drinking or eating bone broth is not only generally healthy but can also improve your well-being, it is sometimes referred to as liquid gold.
+Because drinking or eating bone broth is generally healthy and can improve your well-being, it is sometimes called liquid gold.

-Accordingly, bone broth provides many nutrients that are typically difficult to get from other sources – most notably type 2 collagen, which is found exclusively in bone and cartilage tissue.
+Accordingly, bone broth provides many nutrients that are typically difficult to get from other sources – most notably type 2 collagen, found exclusively in bone and cartilage tissue.

-But even collagen is responsible for only part of the health benefits of bone broth, as we will now see in detail.
+But even collagen is responsible for only part of the positive effects.
+Here are the nine outstanding health benefits of bone broth:

 Doctors have always recommended bone broth for a good reason.
 Firstly, it is liquid, easy to digest, and full of electrolytes.
 On top of that, it contains healthy fats that help the body better absorb the other nutrients from the broth.